erinmaus/itsyscape/todo/Trailer_0.8.0.md

 **Narrator**:
 * In a time immemorial, the Old Ones were banished from the Realm in a horrific ritual that claimed innumerable lives by The Empty King.
 * The Old Ones gnaw at the edges of The Empty King's enchantment, yearning to wake up from their horrible nightmare.
 * Yet...
-The actions of an up-and-coming hero may change the balance of the world.
+The actions of an up-and-coming hero may change the fate of the world.

 # Scene 2